COVID 19 - Information and School Closure Guide,

-Therefore, Whitehall Primary School will only be open for a small group of children to support our families who are key workers and to support our vulnerable children.
+Therefore, Whitehall Primary School will only be open for a small group of children to support our families who are critical / key workers and to support our vulnerable children.

 In general terms, the government has requested that all UK citizens do the following:

 - Work and learn from home where possible

 - Practice social distancing, avoiding unnecessary social contact

 - Practice good hygiene, washing hands regularly and avoiding touching your face